attestantio/vouch/docs/configuration.md

   - **validatorsmanager** obtaining validator state from beacon nodes and providing it to other modules

 This can be configured using the environment variables `VOUCH_<MODULE>_LOG_LEVEL` or the configuration option `<module>.log-level`.
 For example, the controller module logging could be configured using the environment variable `VOUCH_CONTROLLER_LOG_LEVEL` or the configuration option `controller.log-level`.

+## Advanced options
+Advanced options can change the performance of Vouch to be severely detrimental to its operation.
+It is strongly recommended that these options are not changed unless the user understands completely what they do and their possible performance impact.

+### controller.max-attestation-delay
+This is a duration parameter, that defaults to `4s`.
+It defines the maximum time that Vouch will wait from the start of a slot for a block before attesting on the basis that the slot is empty.